smarty/gitreview/README.md

 gitreview facilitates visual inspection (code review) of git repositories that meet any of the following criteria:

-1. Are behind the `origin` remote,
-2. Are ahead of their `origin` remote,
-3. Have uncommitted changes (including untracked files).
+1. New content was fetched
+2. Behind origin/master
+3. Ahead of origin/master
+4. Messy (have uncommitted state)
+5. Throw errors for the required git operations (listed below)

-We use variants of the followiong commands to ascertain the status of a repository:
+We use variants of the following commands to ascertain the status of each repository:

 - `git remote`    (shows remote address)
 - `git status`    (shows uncommitted files)
 - `git fetch`     (finds new commits/tags/branches)
 - `git rev-list`  (lists commits behind/ahead of master)

 ...all of which should be safe enough.

 Each repository that meets any criteria above will be presented for review.
 After all reviews are complete a concatenated report of all output from `git fetch` for repositories that were behind their origin is printed to stdout.
 Only repositories with "smartystreets" in their path are included in this report.

 Repositories are identified for consideration from path values supplied as non-flag command line arguments or via the roots